leopck/MangaMeeya/README.md

 - Multi-threading support
 - Android/iOS support?

+# Feature in considerations

+- URL loading -> no performance gain though?
+- Readers are able to submit an edit on the translation back to the community -> But where?
+And does this flow make sense to ppl?

 # Programming language

 - Rust (memory-safe language, high performance and supports WebASM for Web, lack Android/iPhone support)